Hyperbaric Oxygen Therapy FAQs

 Have questions about hyperbaric oxygen therapy (HBOT)?
 We’ve got answers!
-Explore our FAQs or give us a call at (512) 789-2788 for personalized assistance and information about how HBOT can benefit you
+Explore our FAQs or give us a call at (512) 312-7968 for personalized assistance and information about how HBOT can benefit you.

 What is HBOT?

-Hyperoxia-enhanced antimicrobial activity – HBOT reduces or eliminates the effects of toxic substances, bacteria, viruses, and yeast by increasing the tissue oxygen levels.
+- Hyperoxia-enhanced antimicrobial activity – HBOT reduces or eliminates the effects of toxic substances, bacteria, viruses, and yeast by increasing the tissue’s oxygen levels.

 What Conditions Are Treated With HBOT?

 Portable hyperbaric chambers are cleared by the FDA to treat acute mountain sickness only.
-All other conditions treated by portable hyperbaric chambers are considered off-label uses.
-Many of these uses are quite commonplace internationally in countries such as Russia, China, Japan, Italy, and the U.K. However, because these conditions are considered off-label in the U.S., it means that insurance companies don’t have to reimburse you for the treatment of these conditions with HBOT, saving them billions of dollars.
-It also means that Big Pharma’s highly profitable blockbuster drugs will continue to be the first course of treatment for these conditions, despite their exorbitant costs, toxic side effects, and detrimental long-term effects on your health.
+All other conditions treated by portable hyperbaric chambers are considered off-label uses; however, many of these uses are quite commonplace internationally in countries such as Russia, China, Japan, Italy, and the U.K.

 How Does HBOT Treat So Many Different Conditions?